aaqaishtyaq/doc-the-bot/README.md

 # doc the bot
-We created an assistent bot for your medical issues.
+This is a assistance bot for users medical issues.

 <b>Table of contents</b>